 INSE 6130 - Operating Systems Security (4 credits)

 INSE 6140 - Malware Defenses and Application Security (4 credits)

-a course chosen from the topic area E69 Information Systems Security, approved by the student’s supervisor, or
+Topic area E69 Information Systems Security, approved by the student’s supervisor

 4. An admission offer will not be issued until a supervisor match has been made.
 Students are encouraged to review the list of faculty members' field of interests and directly contact those with whom you would like to work.

 For initial assessment purposes, scanned and uploaded copies of documents are accepted.
 To finalize a file, once admitted, Concordia University will require official documents.